 The recipe calls for fettuccine, but penne, spaghetti, linguine, bucatini, all work just as well.
-This is your dinner; it’s hardly time to get strict with the types of pasta.
+It’s your dinner; there’s usually no time to get strict with the types of pasta.
 You can even make Pasta Primavera with angel hair pasta.

 How to make the best Pasta Primavera:

 Pro Primavera tip: don’t overcook your veggies.
 They should be al dente, so they provide texture and flavor to the dish.
 Plus, they’ll cook once the sauce is added.
 If you’re using up leftover roasted vegetables, you won’t need to cook them- just add them to the sauce.

 - First, cook your pasta in a big pot of boiling salted water.
 Drain and set aside while you make the sauce.